Last Updated on January 19, 2023 by Pinpoint 250

 How To Make Coffee With a French Press Coffee Maker

-Using a French press coffee maker is a similar process to the Aeropress method.
+Using a French press coffee maker is similar to the Aeropress method.

 - Add coffee ground to the bottom of the carafe